 - 1. Upon the Contractor submitting the proposal in accordance with the State's procurement process; - 2.
 Upon the Contractor executing the contract with the State; - 3.
 Upon renewal or extension of the contract; - 4.
-Within 35 days after any change in ownership of the Contractor. - B. The Contractor shall also, with regard to its subcontracted providers and fiscal agents, obtain the following information regarding ownership and control:

-- 1.(a) The Name and Address of any person (individual or corporation) with an ownership or control interest in the subcontracted Provider or Fiscal Agent.
+Within 35 days after any change in ownership of the Contractor. - B. The Contractor shall also, with regard to its fiscal agents, obtain the following information regarding ownership and control: - 1.(a) The Name and Address of any person (individual or corporation) with an ownership or control interest in the fiscal Agent.
 The address for corporate entities must include as applicable primary business address, every business location, and P.O.
-Box address; - (b) The Date of Birth and Social Security Numbers of any person with an ownership or control interest in the subcontracted provider or fiscal agent; - (c) The Tax Identification Number of any corporation with an ownership or control interest in the subcontracted provider or fiscal agent; - 2.
-Whether the person (individual or corporation) with an ownership or control interest in the subcontracted provider or fiscal agent is related to another person with ownership or control interest in the subcontracted provider or fiscal agent as a spouse, parent, child, or sibling; or whether the person (individual or corporation) with an ownership or control interest in any subcontractor of the subcontracted provider or fiscal agent has a 5% or more interest is related to another person with ownership or control interest in the subcontracted provider or fiscal agent has a 5% or more interest is related to another person with ownership or control interest in the subcontracted provider or fiscal agent as a spouse, parent, child, or sibling; - 3.
-The name of any other disclosing entity as defined in 42 CFR 455.101 in which an owner of the subcontracted provider or fiscal agent has an ownership or control interest; - 4.
-The Name, Address, Date of Birth and Social Security Number of any managing employee of the subcontracted provider or fiscal agent as defined in 42 CFR 455.101.
+Box address; - (b) The Date of Birth and Social Security Numbers of any person with an ownership or control interest in the fiscal agent; - (c) The Tax Identification Number of any corporation with an ownership or control interest in the fiscal agent; - 2.
+Whether the person (individual or corporation) with an ownership or control interest in the fiscal agent is related to another person with ownership or control interest in the fiscal agent as a spouse, parent, child, or sibling; or whether the person (individual or corporation) with an ownership or control interest in any subcontractor of the fiscal agent has a 5% or more interest is related to another person with ownership or control interest in the fiscal agent as a spouse, parent, child, or sibling; - 3.
+The name of any other disclosing entity as defined in 42 CFR 455.101 in which an owner of the fiscal agent has an ownership or control interest; - 4.
+The Name, Address, Date of Birth and Social Security Number of any managing employee of the fiscal agent as defined in 42 CFR 455.101.